millerlp/MusselBedHeater_firmware/README.md

 # MusselBedHeater_firmware
 Luke Miller, 2020

+A permanent archive of this repository is stored in a Zenodo archive: https://doi.org/10.5281/zenodo.7246441

  Firmware and hardware for Mussel Bed Heater project that Claire Windecker carried out for her Masters thesis at Cal Poly Humboldt.
 The project consists of a circuit board design that uses Arduino software to control an ATmega328P microcontroller to carry out